NotMurPh/ChatterBlocker-Linux/README.md

 ```
 git clone https://github.com/NotMurPh/ChatterBlocker-Linux.git
 cd ChatterBlocker-Linux
 # you need to install libevdev on your system for a successfull compile
+# and if you are on arch you need to make a symlink like this
+# sudo ln -sf /usr/include/libevdev-1.0/libevdev /usr/include/libevdev
 gcc -lstdc++ -levdev ChatterBlocker.cpp -o ChatterBlocker
 ```
 then you can launch the program using a command like this but first read the requirements down blow 🫠